 STUDENT PLACEMENT POLICY AND PROCEDURES

-One of the most important responsibilities of the school staff is to assign students to classes for the next year.
-The ultimate goal of student placement is that each child be placed in the best possible learning environment, taking into account academic strengths and areas for growth, work habits, interpersonal relationships, and social/emotional development in establishing balanced classes.
+One of the most important responsibilities of the school staff is assigning students to classes for the next year.
+The ultimate goal of student placement is each child be placed in the best possible learning environment, taking into account academic strengths and areas for growth, work habits, interpersonal relationships, and social/emotional development in establishing balanced classes.

 The Frank Love Leadership Team has identified the following process and criteria for student placement: